dmbarbour/glas/docs/GlasZero.md

 We could similarly use 'd0' and 'di' to embed dictionaries.
 However, despite mitigation, the g0 syntax is awkward for significant data embeddings.
 It is wise to embed any significant volume of data into other files using either a syntax suitable for the data in question, or a generic syntax similar to JSON or MessagePack (perhaps extended with module references), then develop a language module to extract the structed data.

+## Compile-Time Effects

+Macro calls, static assertions, data definitions, and the export function all have access to compile-time effects, such as log and load effects via the language module.
+A compiler may support additional effects - e.g. to disable a warning, enable experimental optimizations, manage quotas - but it shouldn't be anything that significantly affects the meaning or behavior of the program.

 ## Definitions

 ### Prog Definitions